Service Through Research

 Evidence-based medicine is commonly defined as “The conscientious, explicit, and judicious use of current evidence in making decisions about the care of individual patients.
 The practice of evidence based medicine means integrating individual clinical expertise with the best available external clinical evidence from systematic research.”
 (Sackett DL, Straus S, Richardson S, Rosenberg W, Haynes RB.
 Evidence-based medicine: how to practice and teach EBM, ed 2.
 London: Churchill Livingston, 2000.)

 This information also allows patients to participate in the medical decision-making process with their physicians.
 By sharing in the decision making, patients can express their personal preferences and goals that underline how they would like their treatment handled.

 Technology Evaluation Center Assessments

-The Technology Evaluation Center (TEC) creates nationally respected evidence-based assessments of medical technologies.
-TEC produces 10 to 15 assessments and special reports each year.
-Each assessment is a comprehensive evaluation of the clinical effectiveness and appropriateness of a given medical technology.
-These assessments are written by TEC's core staff.
-TEC is composed of experienced physicians and doctorate-level scientists with a history of academic and primary research affiliations and is guided by the Medical Advisory Panel (MAP).
-The MAP is composed of nationally respected physician experts, and has final scientific and clinical authority for all TEC assessments.
+The Center for Clinical Effectiveness (CCE) produces nationally respected evidence-based assessments of medical technologies.
+CCE publishes 15+ assessments and special reports annually.
+Each assessment comprehensively evaluates the clinical effectiveness and appropriateness of a given medical technology.
+These assessments are written by CCE's core staff.
+CCE is composed of experienced physicians and doctorate-level scientists, with a history of academic and primary research affiliations, and is guided by its Medical Advisory Panel (MAP).
+MAP is composed of nationally respected physician experts who have final scientific and clinical authority for all TEC Assessments.

-The TEC Program uses five criteria to assess whether a technology improves health outcomes such as length of life, quality of life and functional ability.
-TEC also uses a formal approach when reviewing the evidence, and all reports are written using a structured format.
+Formulation of TEC Assessments is based on five criteria used to assess whether a technology improves health outcomes such as length of life, quality of life, and functional ability.
+Assessments also employ a formal approach in reviewing evidence.

 Technology Evaluation Center Criteria